Know Your Utility Rights!

 - Won first in the country, protection from utility termination during heat waves in the summer.

-- Pushed for passage of the "Henry Shelton Act" (named after George Wiley Center founder, Henry Shelton), offering affordable 10% down payments and 60% forgiveness on total back utility bills for low-income consumers.
+- Pushed for passage of the "Henry Shelton Act" (named after the George Wiley Center founder and now known as the Arrears Management Program), offering affordable 10% down payments and 60% forgiveness on total back utility bills for low-income consumers.

 - Coordinated annual GWC Statewide Utility Clinic, gathering under one roof support for low-income consumers on utility issues along with assistance offered by various social service agencies.
 Sparked and collaborated on subsequent similar clinics, modeled after our Utility Clinic, that have been offered by the utility company and other service organizations.